jfreeze/gce-freebsd/README.md

 Save the changes.

 ### Connect to the new VM Instance (Your web server)

-Set a static IP if desired, by
-    # connect with gcloud to update project ssh metadata
+I find the <code>gcloud compute ssh</code> command useful, but clunky, so I always setup <code>ssh</code> access to my servers.

+When you first installed <code>gcloud</code> and ran <code>gcloud init</code>,
+it created an <code>ssh key</code> for you called <code>google_compute_engine</code>.

+    ls -l ~/.ssh/
+    total 64
+    -rw-r--r--  1 jimfreeze  staff   404 Dec 13 12:28 config
+    -rw-------  1 jimfreeze  staff  1675 Nov 22 16:30 google_compute_engine
+    -rw-r--r--  1 jimfreeze  staff   402 Nov 22 16:30 google_compute_engine.pub
+    -rw-r--r--  1 jimfreeze  staff  1700 Dec 12 21:26 google_compute_known_hosts

+Connecting to your server one time with gcloud will update project ssh metadata on your server.
+In other words, it will push your public key to your new server, so run the command below to do an initial login to your new server.
+You will need to change the project and server name to the ones you used for your VM instance.
+You may also be able to skip the <code>--zone</code> part of this command.

     gcloud compute ssh "elixirconf-www-01" \
       --project "elixirconf" \
       --zone "us-central1-a"

+### Set up SSH access

-  Until we set a domain for this machine, you can configure ~/.ssh/config edit ~/.ssh/config and add
+Until we set a domain for this machine, we can configure <code>~/.ssh/config</code>
+for easy access and we must also tell <code>ssh</code> to use the
+<code>google_compute_engine</code> key since it has a non-standard name.

+Edit your <code>~/.ssh/config</code> file and add

-  Host ecw
+    Host <shortname>
       HostName <host-IP>
-    User jimfreeze
+      User <username>
       IdentityFile ~/.ssh/google_compute_engine

-  ssh ecw
+    Host <server-IP>
+      HostName <server-IP>
+      IdentityFile ~/.ssh/google_compute_engine

+With this setup, you can run <code>ssh &amp;shortname></code> to connect to the server.
+It's very convenient.

+You will also need the <code>server-IP</code> version for deployment later on since <code>eDeliver</code> will not connect unless <code>Host</code>
+is an actual DNS name or an IP address.

   # Update the VM instance
   sudo freebsd-update fetch